stevenjlho/leetcode/solutions/141. Linked List Cycle/README.md

  * @return {boolean}
  */
 var hasCycle = function (head) {
-  // Initialize slow and fast pointers to the head of the list. let slow = head;
+  // Initialize two pointers, both starting at the head of the list let slow = head;
   let fast = head;

-  while (fast !== null && fast.next !== null) {
+  // Traverse the list until 'fast' reaches the end while (fast !== null && fast.next !== null) {
     // Move slow by one step and fast by two steps. slow = slow.next;